01-edu/public/docs/setup_of_external_repo.md

 - 6. Once your exercise has both the attributes completed correctly, the exercise is viable and can be tested on the server which was selected for its addition.

+- 7. As a reminder to test the exercise it is suggested to follow these steps:
+a. `Create` a custom `Quest-test` object
+b. `Adding` the new `exercise` object as a child to the newly created `Quest-test` object
+c. `Create` a `Piscine-test` object
+d. `Adding` the new `Quest-test` as a child to the newly created `Piscine-test` object
+e. `Adding` the `Piscine-test` to the `campus` object as **first child**
+f.
+Go to the event page and launch the newly created `Piscine-test`.
+(You may need to refresh the page 2-3 times before the `campus/Piscine-test` option appears)
+g.
+Once the event is launched, use the event page to add yourself as a student in the launched event `Piscine-test`
+h.
+You can now try the exercise.
+If everything is well set, the subject should be loaded and, when you submit a correct solution, the exercise should pass.